chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_prerequisites.md

 ### Pre-Backup Configuration for Object Storage

-This section provides the pre-backup configuration required to backup the data on Object Storage System (Other than AWS S3) like *Minio*, *Non AWS S3*.
-The steps to set secret key using commands are given below:
+This section provides the pre-backup configuration required to backup the data on Object Storage System (Other than AWS S3) like *Minio*, *Non-AWS S3*.
+The steps to set a secret key using commands are given below:

-1. Login to all the opensearch nodes and the steps on all the opensearch nodes.
+1. Log in to all the opensearch nodes and follow the steps on all the opensearch nodes.

   - Export `ES_PATH_CONF="/hab/svc/automate-ha-opensearch/config"`
   - Hab pkg `exec chef/opensearch-odfe opensearch-keystore add s3.client.default.access_key` (When asked, Enter your key)